* New flash- Black Moon is being reuploaded.

 An evil witch cursed the white dragon to live as a human and was named as an unwanted dragon.
-When one leaves one territory the curse of the Dragon goes into effect.
+When one leaves one territory, the curse of the Dragon goes into effect.
 All power, magic, and level will revert back to one’s true form but in a child’s body.
 There are four ways to gain back one’s ability.
-Either one can normally stay in human form for a five hundred years, train to get back one’s power, or use the power of the ring that can only be used once every week, or have a stronger power of magic break the curse.
+Either one can normally stay in human form for five hundred years, train to get back one’s power, or use the power of the ring that can only be used once every week, or have a more potent force of magic break the curse.

 I gasped in shock.
-This truly was a serious matter to me.
+This indeed was a serious matter to me.
 I was now in deeper water than before.
-This mean I could die if I was not careful, but the thought of living by myself alone for ages did not sit well with me.
-Personally speaking being a hermit was not something I wanted to waste my life as.
-I was curious about this new world and it made me wonder what was out there.
+This meant I could die if I was not careful, but the thought of living by myself alone for ages did not sit well with me.
+Personally speaking, being a hermit was not something I wanted to waste my life.
+I was curious about this new world, and it made me wonder what was out there.

-Was there other dragons like me?
+Were there other dragons like me?
 Or am I the only living dragon in existence?
-These question racked my brains and made me more curious about the world.
+These questions racked my brains and made me more curious about the world.
 I needed to know.
 I did not want to be alone like my past life, living secluded in a room playing games my whole life.
-This was my second chance and I was not going to squander it.
-This much I did remember, in my past life I lived in my secluded room, but in this one things would be different.
+This was my second chance, and I was not going to squander it.
+This much I did remember, in my past life, I lived in my secluded room, but in this one, things would be different.

-“Excuse me.”
-I called out to the lady without moving in an unexpected way.
+“Excuse me,” I called out to the lady without moving unexpectedly.
 I was a bit worried that she might freak out.

-The lady look up startled, and when she saw me her eyes were wide with surprise.
+The lady looked startled, and when she saw me, her eyes were wide with surprise.
 “What is a young girl doing out here in the middle of nowhere?”